 - 2. When all of the basil leaves are pounded to a smooth paste, gradually add both cheeses, stirring with the pestle to blend them with the basil paste.
 Then drizzle in the olive oil with one hand while stirring and pounding with the pestle in the other hand until the mixture is smooth.
 Set aside.

 - 3. Fill a 6-quart Dutch oven or other large, wide pan 2/3 full of water and bring to a boil.
 Add the remaining 1 tablespoon salt and the potatoes.
 Boil, uncovered, for 10 minutes.
 Add the green beans and boil for 6 to 8 minutes, until both the beans and potatoes are tender.
 Drain in a colander.

 - 4. Place the beans and potatoes in a large serving bowl, spoon the pesto on top, and fold together gently with a rubber spatula until blended.
 Sprinkle with the remaining 2 tablespoons of almonds.
 Garnish the bowl with the tomato wedges.
 Serve warm or at room temperature.

-Green Bean, Tomato, and Potato Salad with Almond and Basil Pesto Recipe © 2008 Sur La Table.
+Green Bean, Tomato, and Potato Salad Recipe © 2008 Sur La Table.
 Photo © 2008 Ben Fink.
 All rights reserved.